Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Sun: Full sun with afternoon shade to part shade all day.

 Soil: Very well draining, slightly moist to dry, pH 6.1-8.5 (slightly acidic to alkaline).
+Poor soil is tolerated.

 Mulch: Apply organic mulch over the root area to avoid temperature extremes and to retain soil moisture.

 Planting: This plant can be grown in containers and brought indoors in regions with winter freezes.
+If using a container, keep the bottom raised above its saucer so water can drain completely and the soil at the bottom does not become waterlogged.

 Prune: Cut to the ground at the start of winter if freezes are expected.
+Deadheading spent flower stalks in summer encourages new leaf growth and more blooms.

 Litter: Low.